cjessett/phase-4/week-8/wednesday.md

 While the technology choices don't change, we have to approach our design a little bit differently.
 Instead of _seeing_ based on a mockup or a static site, we have to _see_ based on looking at a JSON Object.
+We'll practice that today but also integrate our learnings from the first 3 days so that they're comfortable for us to use future projects.

 ## Tasks